peterjbrown519/dirng/README.rst

 ####################
 Overview
 ####################
-A python package for developing device-independent randomness expansion protocols - based on work in [DIRNG]_.
+A python3 package for developing device-independent randomness expansion protocols - based on work in [DIRNG]_.
 Package aims to provide a user-friendly method of constructing and analysing device-independent randomness expansion protocols.
 The semidefinite relaxations are performed using the ncpol2sdpa package [NCPOL]_ and the resulting SDPs are computed using the SDPA solver [SDPA]_.
 Many thanks go to the developers of these latter two projects.

 Hoping in the future to extend this to other DI tools, developing some DIQI library, e.g. DIQKD, DIRA, steering...